phoronix-test-suite/phoronix-test-suite/deploy/juju/trusty/pts/README.md

 ```

 # Get results

 Once an action has completed, you can fetch the results in yaml or json, in addition to the default *smart* format.
+The `wait` flag allows you to tell fetch how long to wait for results.
+This is useful if you want to block while waiting for an action to finish.

 ```
-juju action fetch 7707a291-be29-46aa-8d02-2daa8ee24ebf
+juju action fetch --wait 0 7707a291-be29-46aa-8d02-2daa8ee24ebf
 results:
   results:
     cachebench-read: